- Natural disasters may be out of our control, but we can plan ahead and be prepared to respond and recover from them.

 - What you do in advance may be more important than what you do after the disaster hits.

 - Know who to call, and what resources and programs are available to assist your business.

-In 2017 alone, there have been fires in California, earthquakes in Mexico, and devastating hurricanes in Puerto Rico, the Caribbean and the U.S.
+In recent years, there have been fires in California, earthquakes in Mexico, and devastating hurricanes in Puerto Rico, the Caribbean and the U.S.